How to Install Cisco Packet Tracer 8.1 (8.1.1) on Ubuntu 22.04

 Step 4

-After connecting the computers to the Switch, click PC0 and click IP Configuration on the Desktop tab.
+After cabling the computers to the Switch, click PC0.
+Then, click IP Configuration on the Desktop tab.

 Step 5